All About Shipping?

 Shipping Options within the United States

-We ship within the United States using media mail or flat-rate priority mail.
+We ship within the United States using priority mail, UPS Ground or UPS Two-Day.

 What if my order is too big?